 Securing a source of water must always be a priority for campers in order to stay hydrated outdoors.
 Plastic water bottles sold in supermarkets can serve as a reliable source of potable water, but there are concerns with them as well.
 Namely, campers will likely need more than just one plastic water bottle to address their thirst, and it is inconvenient to bring too many along for a camping trip.
 Also, the environmental problems caused by the over-reliance on plastic water bottles cannot be ignored, especially when compared to the minimal waste that comes from purifying your own water.

-The good news for campers is that they can rely on reusable hydration reservoirs.
+The good news for campers is that they can rely on reusable hydration reservoirs to avoid dehydration.
 These containers can typically hold a good amount of water and also remain in fine condition even as they are squeezed inside bags or dropped on the ground.
 Reusable water containers such as canteens and camping water bottles are preferable to their disposable counterparts in just about every way, but cleaning them properly, especially while outdoors, can be a real problem.

 Why You Need to Clean a Hydration Reservoir Properly